fenok/articles/body-stretching/body-stretching.en.md

 ## Notes

 -   It should be obvious that the flexbox-based height passing works for any depth.
-It can easily be used in cases where the content is being rendered to some element inside the `body`, and not the `body` element itself.
+It can easily be used in cases where the content is being rendered to an element inside the `body`, and not the `body` element itself.
 It's a typical scenario with [React](https://medium.com/@dan_abramov/two-weird-tricks-that-fix-react-7cf9bbdef375) or [Vue](https://vuejs.org/v2/api/#el), for example.

 -   The flexbox-based height passing doesn't work in IE. Not at all.
 But you don't support it anyway, do you?